 The Aqueon 700 and Hydor Koralia Evolution 1400

-models share first place as the most efficient models on the market (measured as flow rate generated per watt of electricity).
-They pump an energy efficient 250 GPH for every 1 watt of electricity that they sip.
+models share the first-place prize as the most efficient models on the market (measured as flow rate generated per watt of electricity).
+They pump an energy-efficient 250 GPH for every 1 watt of electricity that they sip.